Parliamentary.ai

 Overview

-This bill, the United Kingdom Parliamentary Sovereignty Bill, aims to reaffirm the supreme authority of the UK Parliament and restrict the government's ability to enter into treaties or enact laws that undermine parliamentary sovereignty, particularly concerning the European Union.
+The United Kingdom Parliamentary Sovereignty Bill aims to reaffirm the supremacy of the UK Parliament and restrict the government's ability to sign or implement treaties that undermine parliamentary sovereignty or expand the European Union's powers without a public referendum.

 Description

-• Reaffirmation of Parliamentary Sovereignty: The bill explicitly restates the ultimate authority of the UK Parliament.
+• Reaffirmation of Parliamentary Sovereignty: The bill explicitly restates the supreme authority of the UK Parliament.

-• Restrictions on Treaties: Ministers are prohibited from signing, ratifying, or implementing treaties that contradict this Act or expand EU functions affecting the UK without a public referendum.
+• Restrictions on Treaties: Ministers are prohibited from signing, ratifying, or implementing any treaty or law inconsistent with the bill, or that increases EU functions affecting the UK without a prior UK-wide referendum.

-• Judicial Interpretation: Courts must interpret this Act as overriding previous legislation, including the European Communities Act 1972, unless explicitly stated otherwise in subsequent Acts that include a referendum provision.
+• Judicial Interpretation: Courts must interpret the bill as overriding any conflicting laws, including the European Communities Act 1972, prerogative powers, or rules of international law, unless another Act specifically states otherwise and includes a referendum requirement.

-• Royal Assent Restriction: The Queen cannot grant Royal Assent to any bill contradicting this Act or amending it unless it has passed a UK referendum.
+• Royal Assent Restrictions: The Queen cannot give Royal Assent to any bill that violates this Act, or amends it, unless it's approved by both Houses of Parliament and in a subsequent referendum.

 Government Spending

-The bill doesn't directly specify government spending.
-However, potential indirect costs could arise from the need for referendums, legal challenges, and potential renegotiation of treaties.
+The bill doesn't directly specify any new government spending.
+However, potential costs could arise from organizing and conducting referendums if triggered by future treaties or legislation.

 Groups Affected

-• European Union: The bill's restrictions on treaties could impact the UK's relationship with the EU.
+• The Public: Could be involved in referendums on treaties and legislation impacting the UK's relationship with the EU.

 Full Text